Thinklab-SJTU/ThinkMatch-SCGM/README.md

 python train_eval.py --cfg experiments/vgg16_pca_voc.yaml
 ```

-Default configuration files are stored in``experiments/`` and you are welcomed to try your own configurations!
+Default configuration files are stored in``experiments/`` and you are welcomed to try your own configurations.
 If you find a better yaml configuration, please let us know by raising an issue or a PR and we will update the benchmark!

 ## Pretrained Models
 _ThinkMatch_ provides pretrained models.
 The model weights are available via [google drive](https://drive.google.com/drive/folders/11xAQlaEsMrRlIVc00nqWrjHf8VOXUxHQ?usp=sharing) and [SJTU jbox](https://jbox.sjtu.edu.cn/l/L04xX3)